The five young Barn Owls at our Lafayette nest box have all fledged successfully for the 2018 nesting season.

 Through our research on Barn Owls, we have found several interesting and amazing things about them.

-1) Barn Owls are 100% beneficial; in fact, they may be the most beneficial bird of prey in North America.
-The Barn Owls that have used our nest boxes prey almost entirely upon destructive voles and mice!
-In 2017, the male owl in Lafayette, brought two cottontails, a European Starling and a Barn Swallow to the nest.
-Prior to that the owls in this box fed upon small animals exclusively.
+1) Barn Owls are almost 100% beneficial; in fact, they may be the most beneficial bird of prey in North America.
+The Barn Owls that have used our nest boxes prey almost entirely upon destructive voles, rats and mice!
+Since 2017, several of our Barn Owls were seen bringing cottontails to their nestlings.
+We have also documented a European Starling, a Barn Swallow, an American Kestrel, and a Western Meadowlark in or near tour nest boxes.

-2) A family of Barn Owls will consume roughly 500 small mammals in a nesting season.
-By watching the cameras below, we found that; on the evening of June 20th 2015, the male Barn Owl brought in 12 small mammals in a single evening!
+2) A family of Barn Owls will consume roughly 500-600 small mammals in a nesting season.
+By watching the cameras, we found that; on the evening of June 20th 2015, the male Barn Owl brought in 12 small mammals in a single evening!

 3) Barn Owls will successfully nest near other birds of prey, including hawks, falcons and the larger and more powerful Great Horned Owl, if there is adequate food for all species.

-4) Several pairs of Barn Owls will successfully nest within a mile of each other if they have nesting sites.
+4) Several pairs of Barn Owls will successfully nest within a mile of each other if they have nesting sites and a food supply.

 5) To increase Barn Owl numbers; all that is needed, is to build and place structures (in the proper habitat) for them, and they will use them.

 6) Barn Owls, in Colorado, can lay 10 eggs or more in a single nest, however, an average clutch size is about 4-6.
 Barn Owls in Europe average 5-6 eggs per nest.

 7) The ear openings of Barn Owls are asymmetrical, with the left opening being higher than the right.
 Barn Owls have flaps of skin around their ears that they can move, much like an animal moves their ears when listening.

 8) When a Barn Owl swallows a mouse or vole, it takes about 2 minutes for the mouse/vole to enter the owl's stomach.
 About 2 hours later, the mouse/vole is digested; meaning that the muscle and tissue are removed from the bones and fur; 4 hours later the pellet (consisting of bones and fur) is formed and ready to be regurgitated.